2024: Taking the Fifth, and Other Lamentations

 The Shot Heard 'Round the World

-No, Giants fan, you do not want anyone remembering the Mugging at Coogan’s Bluff.
+No, Giants fan or worker, you do not want anyone remembering the Mugging at Coogan’s Bluff.

 I get it.
 You’re remembering the Giants mounting a staggering pennant race comeback from thirteen games out of first place around mid-August to force a playoff against the Dodgers for the 1951 National League pennant.